FAIRsharing/json-schema-tools/README.md

 ## Exploring an existing set of schemas:

 ### Story

 Whether you need to create your own set of interconnected schemas (we will call them networks) or explore existing ones, you will need to visualize them.
-The [jsonschema documenter tool](https://github.com/FAIRsharing/JSONschema-documenter) is a javascript application that will allows users to explore these networks directly in their browser by either downloading the application locally or using the online service.
+The [JSON-Schema Documenter](https://github.com/FAIRsharing/JSONschema-documenter) is a javascript application that allows users to explore these networks directly in their browser by either downloading the application locally or using the online service.

 Exploring networks with the JSON-Schema documenter allows you to identify reusable components (simple objects such as Person and Organization have already been described) and to verify that:
 - relationships between schemas and syntactic constrains are represented as expected